ritik213/computer_vision_Color_detection_using_open_cv/README.md

 # Sample Output
 - A webcam window will open showing the video feed with detected red, green, and blue objects outlined and labeled in real time.

--TODO (Optional Enhancements)
+# To DO (Optional Enhancements)
-Add more colors
+- Add more colors
-Use trackbars to dynamically adjust HSV ranges
+- Use trackbars to dynamically adjust HSV ranges
 Save the video output with color tracking